BuckyBuck135/Counter-web-app/readme.txt

 Doesn't happen everytime.Increase a player, save.
 If increase10, then it increases as a string (i.e 10 (saved) + 10 = 1010, not the expected 20)

 How to improve the app:
+ - Responsiveness / mobile
-Not allowing empty input when clicking the "ready" button, resulting in an empty player name and a shift in layout.
+ - Not allowing empty input when clicking the "ready" button, resulting in an empty player name and a shift in layout.
-Implementing a "add player" feature.
+ - Implementing a "add player" feature.